ESPToolKit/esp-logger/README.md

 - Helpers to fetch every buffered log or just the most recent entries whenever you need diagnostics.
 - Filter helpers to count or retrieve buffered logs at a specific level without flushing them.
 - Static helpers to count or filter the snapshot passed into `onSync` without relying on internal buffers.
-- Console output automatically routed through the ESP-IDF `ESP_LOGx` macros.
+- Console output defaults to a minimal `printf` backend; opt into ESP-IDF `ESP_LOGx` macros with a single build flag when you want IDF-style logs.

 ## Examples
 Minimal setup: